adilkadivala/zomatoPG/README.md

 And It's created using React.js for Client and Express.js for Server..

-# You Will not Get Data From database on given link,  So please clone Repo. and run
+# You Will not Get Data From database on given link,  So please clone Repo. and run from your System.

+# you can go in dashboard and can Insert data and edit and delete,  so for visiting dashboard use "/dashboard" ;

 # Getting Started with Create React App